March 3, 2012

 Squaretop (SDC #9, 4649′) • mapdirections

-The easiest approach to reach Squaretop appears to be from within the Los Coyotes Indian reservation, so that’s where Christian and I headed this particular Saturday morning.
-We arrived at the front gate just before 9am, where we paid the entrance fee to the friendly girl at the kiosk.
-The road quickly turned to well-groomed dirt, and though there were many intersecting roads, it was easy to stay on course.
-We didn’t see anyone during our drive in, and passed just a handful of structures, ranging from new and modern to abandoned and irreparable.
-Keeping right at a fork at about 5.5 miles in, we crossed the road that heads east to San Ignacio, and descended on slightly rougher roads towards Squaretop.
+The easiest approach to reach Squaretop appeared to be from within the Los Coyotes Indian reservation, so that’s where Christian and I headed this Saturday morning.
+We arrived at the front gate just before 9am and paid the entrance fee to the friendly girl at the kiosk.
+The road quickly turned to well-groomed dirt and though there were many intersecting roads, it was easy to stay on course.
+We didn’t see anyone during our drive in and passed just a handful of buildings, ranging from new and modern to abandoned and irreparable.
+Keeping right at a fork at about 5.5 miles in, we crossed the road that heads east to San Ignacio and descended on slightly rougher roads towards Squaretop.
 There were patches of snow on this part of the reservation, particularly on the north facing slopes, leftovers from a brief storm the previous Monday.

-When we reached an obvious plateau, Squaretop came into view about 3 miles out, and a white 4Runner was parked near where the “good” road ended.
-I’d expected to have to hike down about 600 feet from here into the canyon below before turning towards Squaretop, but what was left of an old road seemed to be in alright shape, though probably hadn’t been driven in many years.
-Overconfident from navigating several other rough roads recently, I drove down the steep road with ease, hitting only minor trouble getting into an appropriate parking spot in loose dirt at the bottom of the canyon.
-Unbeknownst to us, we would have our share of trouble with the truck later, but the immediate task at hand was to reach Squaretop, so Christian and I set off in a northerly direction on foot.
+When we reached an obvious plateau, Squaretop came into view about 3 miles out.
+There was a white 4Runner parked near where the “good” road ended.
+I’d expected to hike down 600 feet from here into the canyon below but an old road switchbacked down and seemed to be in alright shape, though probably hadn’t been driven in many years.
+Overconfident from navigating other rough roads recently, I drove down with only minor trouble getting into an appropriate parking spot at the bottom of the canyon.
+Unbeknownst to us, we would have some trouble here later but the immediate task at hand was to reach Squaretop.
+Christian and I set off in a northerly direction on foot.

 Squaretop1